Gel Manicures and Cancer: The Ugly Risks of Nail SalonsBy Radiant Health

 Of course, there isn’t only the cancer risk to consider here – yes you’ll have perfect nails, but they’ll be embedded on a canvas of wrinkly hands if you’re not careful… And anyone who has fallen for the gel manicure lure will know that underneath the gloss their nail beds become weak, brittle and flaky – not pretty!

-Ever wince when the nail polish remover is whipped out?
+Ever since when the nail polish remover is whipped out?
 You know that potent chemical storm that rampages through your nostrils and hits your brain like a hammer?
 Reports of dizziness, watering eyes and headaches are all associated with acetone used to soak the nails to remove polish.
 But is it causing serious harm?
 According to leading lab specialists at UCSB Science Line, the danger of acetone is posed only when consuming it.
 And it would take necking 2-3 tablespoons to cause some serious damage.
 The lesson here?
 Don’t drink your nail polish remover!

-Although inhaled acetone is promptly eliminated by the body, it is always advisable to limit your chemical exposure – try nail polish remover made with all-natural ingredients such as tea tree oil, wheat proteins and garlic bulb.
+Although inhaled acetone is promptly eliminated by the body, it is always advisable to limit your chemical exposure – try nail polish remover made with all-natural ingredients such as tea tree oil, wheat proteins, and garlic bulb.
 Remember, you can always take your own supplies to the salon.
 Check out these non-toxic polish removers here and here.

 Keep Your Cuticles!